w3c/ColorWeb-CG/hdr_html_canvas_element.md

 _NOTE: {R', G', B'} are in the range [0, 1], i.e. they are not expressed in cd/m<sup>2</sup>_

+### rec2100-display-linear

+The linear display-referred component signals {R, G, B} are mapped to red, green and blue tristimulus values such that R = G = B = 1.0 represents HDR reference white with a nominal luminance of 203 cd/m².

 ## Extend `CanvasRenderingContext2DSettings` to support higher bit depths